 Nietzsche declared the need for God’s death in order for humans to find liberation in a new intellectual age.
-He saw Christianity as obstacle for this liberation.
-Christianity was a pathetic faith that also produced pathetic creatures in the form of Christians.
-Any creature, Nietzsche believed, who would need belief in God, need prayer and faith was essentially someone corrupted by the virus of Christianity.
+He saw Christianity as an obstacle to this liberation.
+Christianity was a “pathetic” faith that also supposedly produced pathetic creatures in the form of Christians.
+Any creature, Nietzsche believed, who would need belief in God, need prayer, and faith was essentially someone corrupted by the virus of Christianity.
 This person could not contribute to society and the building of a strong people (7).

 Nietzsche’s thoughts propelled him to the radical philosophy of nihilism which, many would say, would not constitute a good candidate for any individual hoping to live a happy and meaningful existence.
-One biographer acknowledges the weight that this left on Nietzsche’s shoulders,
+One biographer acknowledges the weight that Nietzsche’s often radical and critical thinking put on his shoulders,

 “In the later part of his creative life Nietzsche suffered acutely from loneliness.
 Like his alter ego, Zarathustra, he found himself alone on a (Swiss) mountain top.
 But, intellectually at least, he accepted this condition.
 Since, he reasoned, a radical social critic, a ‘free spirit’ such as himself, sets himself ever more in opposition to the foundational agreements on which social life depends, he reduces the pool of possible comrades, and so of possible friends, to vanishing point” (8).

-Nietzsche remains one of the most influential figures in intellectual history, and it would be difficult to avoid him in the philosophy class.
-If one is to take value from Nietzsche’s thoughts, especially his views on God and religion, it would seem to suggest that atheism has some severe consequences when it comes to meaning and purpose in life, of which was certainly not missed by Nietzsche himself.
+Nietzsche remains one of the most influential figures in intellectual history, and it is almost impossible to avoid him in the philosophy class.
+If one is to take value from Nietzsche’s thoughts, especially his views on God and religion, it would seem to suggest that atheism has some severe consequences when it comes to meaning and purpose in life.

 1. Nietzsche, F. 1882.
 The Gay Science: With a Prelude in German Rhymes and an Appendix of Songs.